railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 	company name.

 #.
 From the :menuselection:`Main Menu` click :menuselection:`Warehouse --> Configuration
-	Warehouse Management --> Warehouses` to view a list of warehouses.
-There is only the one at the moment, which should also be renamed from ``OpenERP S.A.`` to ``Ambitious Plumbing Enterprises`` .
+	--> Warehouses` to view a list of warehouses.
+There is only the one at the moment, which should also be renamed from ``Your Company`` to ``Ambitious Plumbing Enterprises`` .

 A Warehouse contains an input location, a stock location and an output location for sold products.
 You can associate a warehouse with a partner to give the warehouse an address.
 That does not have to